threesquared/homelab/cult/docker/README.md

 # Docker Configs

-This are the legacy docker configs before I migrated to Kubenertes
+This are the legacy docker configs before I migrated to Kubernetes